jcunanan05/100-days-of-code/logs/r4-log.md

 ### R4D2 16/11

 - Started coding the banner.
 Tried two experiment to create a desktop and mobile layout.
 1st approach is to build 2 elements and hide them according to breakpoints.
 2nd one is 1 element and think about how to structure them in mobile & desktop.
 1st one didn't worked for me, went for 2nd haha.

+### R4D3 17/11

+- Fix some layout spacing and Added a warning state button for the landing page.